akspa0/WhisperBite/memory-bank/progress.md

 *   Packaging for deployment (e.g., Pinokio).
 *   **Demucs chunking parameters (`--segment`, `--overlap`) might need tuning based on performance and quality testing.**

-**Current Status:** Core features refined, including Demucs integration, speaker formatting, defaults, and sound detection (basic).
-Master transcript merging needs verification.
+**Current Status:** Core features refined, including Demucs integration, speaker formatting, defaults, and sound detection (basic). **Initial YAMNet sound detection implemented.** Master transcript merging and sound detection require testing and verification.

 **Known Issues:**
+*   **YAMNet class map loading uses a temporary hardcoded dictionary.**
+*   Potential duplication in master transcript when second pass is used (needs log verification).
+*   Sound detection accuracy is dependent on Whisper model and may not be reliable for specific sounds like ringing.
+*   Folder input only processes the newest compatible file.
+*   Potential filename parsing errors in `transcribe_with_whisper` (fallback exists).
+*   Demucs check is basic.
+*   **All logs, including subprocess stderr, are now also written to `processing.log` within the run's output directory.**
+*   YAMNet class map loading uses a temporary hardcoded dictionary.
 *   Potential duplication in master transcript when second pass is used (needs log verification).
 *   Sound detection accuracy is dependent on Whisper model and may not be reliable for specific sounds like ringing.
 *   Folder input only processes the newest compatible file.